The British Library holds extensive collections of Chinese language material in the form of manuscripts, printed books and periodicals.

 Manuscripts from Chinese Central Asia

-Manuscripts in Chinese, Uighur, Prakrit, Khotanese and other languages, on paper and woodslips, from Chinese Central Asia (many from Dunhuang) number more than 40,000.
+Manuscripts in Chinese, Tibetan, Uighur, Tangut, Prakrit, Khotanese and other languages, on paper, wood and other media, from Chinese Central Asia (many from Dunhuang) number more than 40,000.
+These are curated by the International Dunhuang Project (IDP) at the British Library.
 Many of these manuscripts are fragile and, therefore, restricted.
-Any application to see the collection can be made on a special form available on the International Dunhuang Project website.
-A minimum of one month's notice is required.
+Any application to see the collection can be made through an online form or if you wish to make an enquiry about the collection please email firstname.lastname@example.org.
+Up to one month's notice is required.

 Items in Chinese elsewhere in the British Library